 A national reputation for a small village

-On the way, you will probably pass the building of the Roudier company.
+On the road, we pass in front of the building of the Roudier company.
 First French manufacturer of fishing nets, the Roudier family has been based in Brie-sous-Mortagne since 1948.
 They notably manufacture fishing nets and tools.
 A local company that reminds us that the Gironde estuary is not far away...

 Was this content useful to you?